ChenYangyao/project-leetcode-solution/problems/problem695.md

 **UFSet solution**

-But here we present a solution use 2-d Union-Find set.
+Here we present a solution use 2-d Union-Find Set (UFSet).
 See [C++ Solution](../cpp/problem695.cpp) for an example.
-As tested, this is faster than DFSs, and most importantly, this cost no extra space.
+As tested, this is faster than DFSs, and most importantly, this costs no extra space.

 To enable the 2-d UFSet to work:
-- We use 0 to represent water, use 1 to represent original island.
+- We use 0 to represent water, 1 to represent original island.
 This is consistent with the input matrix.
 For example the following one:
     ```txt
     0   0   1   0   1
     0   0   1   1   1